XHLI-FM (Tabasco)

 XHLI-FM is a radio station on 98.3 FM in Villahermosa, Tabasco, Mexico.
-It is owned by Grupo Radio Digital and carries its Radio Mexicana grupera format.
+It is owned by Valanci Media Group (Grupo Radio Digital) and broadcasts a grupera format known as Radio Mexicana.

 History

 The original concession for XHLI was obtained on September 23, 1992, by Luis Illán Torralba, a longtime radio announcer in Villahermosa.
-Grupo Radio Digital became the concessionaire in 2006.
+The station was initially known as "98.3 LI FM".
+In 2005, Grupo Radio Digital became the concessionaire and adopted the national La Mejor grupera format from MVS Radio.

-Most of GRD's stations dropped their MVS Radio franchised brands on May 1, 2021.
-Remaining a grupera station, XHLI briefly was known as "LI 98.3" until it adopted the "Radio Mexicana" name used by sister station XHONC-FM in Tuxtla Gutiérrez.
+On May 1, 2021, most of GRD's stations dropped their MVS Radio franchised brands.
+XHLI remained a grupera station and adopted the "Radio Mexicana" name, similar to its sister station XHONC-FM in Tuxtla Gutiérrez.